tinymce/tinymce-docs/plugins/comments.md

 Users have to be cautious when deciding the order in which the plugins are added in the plugins list.

-Comments can cause an issue if the Full Page plugin `fullpage` appears before Comments 2.0 plugin `tinycomments` in the plugin list, and "tinycomments" is configured to use `embedded mode`.
+Comments can cause an issue if the [Full Page]({{site.baseurl}}/plugins/fullpage/) plugin `fullpage` appears before Comments 2.0 plugin `tinycomments` in the plugin list, and "tinycomments" is configured to use `embedded mode`.

-The consequence of this situation is that when a saved document is re-opened, the comment data is lost (but the highlights are still there).
-This is because the comment data is in the wrong place.
 The order that the plugins appear affects the order that the `getContent` hooks are processed in.
 This creates an issue with `tinycomments` working as expected since the `fullpage` plugin adds outer `<html>` elements before `tinycomments` adds its comment data.
+This leads to the comment data being in the wrong place.
+The consequence of this situation is that when a saved document is re-opened, the comment data is lost (but the highlights are still there).

 For a workaround, please ensure that `tinycomments` is listed before `fullpage` in the plugins list.
 This should result in `tinycomments` working properly.